Upper Grand Canyon Amazon (Puchka section)

 The trip occurs at tropical latitudes in semi-arid country and at moderate elevation.
 Average annual precipitation is about 450 mm (19 in) near Puchka and 330 mm (13 in) at Balsas.
 The elevation at the put-in is 6900 ft, so expect warm days and cool evenings in the initial sections (highs of 27oC/80oF and lows of 10oC/50oF are common the first days).
 Water is pretty cool (15-20oC) initially.
 After the first week of the trip, it will generally be hot (highs of 32oC/90oF and lows of 20oC/68oF generally) and the water warms up considerably (to ~23oC by the jungle).

 There is almost no rain in the dry season May-Sep in the Upper Grand Canyon Amazon section, but expect some in the rainy season.
-On our July 2012 trip, we had only two days with some sprinkles of rain for the first 25 days.
-Once we entered the jungle (as part of the Lower Grand Canyon Amazon trip), we experienced rain every day or two, usually in short intense storms.
+On our July 2012 and June 2014 trips, we had only a few sprinkles of rain for the first 25 days.
+Once we entered the Jungle Pongos, we experienced rain every day or two, usually in short intense storms.

 Contribution guidelines: General

-If at all interested in joining a trip, start a discussion by sending Rocky a note (firstname.lastname@example.org) saying how you found out about the trip and a little background info about you and your paddling experience, how you first heard about the trip, and what sections of the expedition you are most interested in joining.
-Once you get the go-ahead from Rocky, you will need to provide a deposit to reserve your place on the trip ($500).
-Full contribution must be received before the trip.
+If interested in joining a trip, start a discussion by sending Rocky a note (firstname.lastname@example.org) stating how you found out about the trip and a little background info about you and your paddling experience, what dates might work for you, and what sections of the expedition you are most interested in joining.
+Once you get the go-ahead from Rocky, you will need to provide a deposit to reserve your place on the trip ($1000 for full trip).
+The balance must be received prior to trip commencement.
 See PAYMENTS for payment options.

-A minimum of 12 particpants will assure a trip, while our maximal limit is 20 on any trip.
+A minimum of 8 particpants will assure a general SierraRios trip occurs, while our maximal limit is 20 on any trip.
+We may allow trips with fewer folks depending on circumstances.
 The current boats available allow for two trips at a time.
 If interested in doing a trip on a date not listed, send Rocky a message about optimal scheduling for you, as well as a little info about you.
 We may list the launch date, and if enough folks sign up by the 3-month cut-off, we'll organize it.

 We reserve the right to cancel the trip 2+ months in advance.
 This generally will occur only if there are not enough folks signed up (<12).
 If we cancel the trip, all deposits and payments will be refunded.